Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 10.2.3.2 Adding Network Interfaces to the VM

 Network interfaces can be explicitly specified for the VM when required via the vmnic element.
-This can be used to add another bridged interface or to specify the driver which is being used.
+This makes is possible to add another bridged interface or to specify the driver wto be used.

-Note, that this element is only used for the vmdk image format.
+Note that this element is used for the vmdk image format only.

-In the following example we add a bridged network interface using the e1000 driver:
+The following example adds a bridged network interface that uses the e1000 driver:

 <preferences>